Oregon

-Cascade is revenue decoupled, meaning our profits are separated from how much natural gas is used by customers.
-This means we aggressively pursue energy efficiency on behalf of our customers.
+Cascade partners with the Energy Trust of Oregon to deliver energy efficiency opportunities to core residential and commercial natural gas customers.
+We are revenue decoupled, meaning our profits are separated from how much natural gas is used by customers.
+This allows Cascade to aggressively pursue energy efficiency on behalf of our customers.

 Additional information about the role of natural gas as part of a decarbonized future can be found in the FAQ below.